 - 1. Closing dates for all regular season contests and state competition in one season will be completed before practice begins for the following sports season, except for football and spring sports.
 Consistency in establishing starting and closing dates in all sports is important. - 2.
 The calendar must accommodate the required number of practice days for teams and individual athletes.
 Refer to 5.5.G. - 3.
-The starting dates for practice will be:
+The Season Limitations Committee will abide by start dates as established by the CIAC Board of Control.